|

 Which Foods to Feed

-page for what to do if your cat refuses to eat the prescription diet which
+page for what to do if your cat refuses to eat the therapeutic kidney diet

 your vet recommends.